 3. Jason Kidd (St. Joseph, Alameda)

-He’ll be rightfully inducted into the Naismith Hall of Fame this summer.
+He was rightfully inducted into the Naismith Hall of Fame last summer.
 Jason is still the best player many in Northern California have ever seen and is regarded as one of the best point guards in NBA history.

 Our 1995 Mr. Basketball State Player of the Year for the Sentinels, Pierce had a 19-year NBA career and will be a first-ballot Naismith Hall of Famer once he’s eligible.
 As of his retirement after the 2016-17 season, he had more than 26,000 points and was an NBA all-star 10 times.